michaelmnich/S.A.M-Mutation-Core/README.md

 - `run mutation -i`: Executes mutation testing with hardcoded input.
 - `Send`: Sends a custom message to all connected nodes.
 - `help`: Displays available commands and their descriptions.

+## Latest Release

+The latest release can be found on the [GitHub Releases](https://github.com/michaelmnich/S.A.M-Mutation-Core/releases/tag/1.0) page.

+## Contributing

+Contributions are welcome!
+Please feel free to submit issues and pull requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.